-By Christopher Zoukis Five inmates were found dead in their cells at southeastern Arkansas’ Varner Unit prison during a four-day period in late August, three of them in a single day.
-The Arkansas Department of Corrections (DOC) announced that, between the morning of Sunday, August 26 and early hours of the next day, inmates Edward…Read More
+Five inmates were found dead in their cells at southeastern Arkansas’ Varner Unit prison during a four-day period in late August, three of them in a single day.
+The Arkansas Department of Corrections (DOC) announced that, between the morning of Sunday, August 26 and early hours of the next day, inmates Edward Morris, 34, Stephan…Read More

-By Christopher Zoukis In what may be the state’s largest-ever settlement of a civil lawsuit, on Dec.
-15 a federal judge approved a settlement agreement between Delaware and survivors of a correctional officer killed last February during an inmate riot and takeover at a state prison, and five other corrections officers held by rioters during…Read More
+In what may be the state’s largest-ever settlement of a civil lawsuit, on Dec.
+15 a federal judge approved a settlement agreement between Delaware and survivors of a correctional officer killed last February during an inmate riot and takeover at a state prison, and five other corrections officers held by rioters during an 18-hour siege.…Read More

 By Christopher Zoukis At least four people, including a newborn, have died in Wisconsin’s Milwaukee County Jail since April 2016.
 The facility, run by Sheriff David A. Clarke, Jr., houses about 950 detainees daily.
 The string of deaths has raised concerns about conditions at the jail, including whether adequate medical care is being provided.
 The…Read More

-By Christopher Zoukis On September 7, 2013, California Department of Corrections and Rehabilitation (CDCR) prisoner Joseph Duran, 35, a mentally ill inmate who breathed through the use of a tube in his throat, died following a use of force incident.
-He had been pepper-sprayed in the face for refusing to remove his hands from a…Read More
+On September 7, 2013, California Department of Corrections and Rehabilitation (CDCR) prisoner Joseph Duran, 35, a mentally ill inmate who breathed through the use of a tube in his throat, died following a use of force incident.
+He had been pepper-sprayed in the face for refusing to remove his hands from a food slot in…Read More

 By Chris Zoukis For the third year in row, the number of prisoners who died in America’s prisons and jails rose.
 Some 4,446 prisoners died in 2013, a two percent increase over 2012, continuing an upward trend, according to the U.S. Department of Justice’s Office of Justice Programs, Bureau of Justice Statistics.
 Suicide remains the…Read More